mvolkmann/blog/src/smalltalk/01-overview.md

 They look similar to a mouse, but grow to around eight inches in length.
 They are found in Argentina.
 Juan Vuletich began development of Cuis Smalltalk in Buenos Aires, Argentina.
-The word "cuis" means "squeak" in Rioplatense Spanish.
+The word "cuis" in Rioplatense Spanish means "squeak".

 ## GitHub Account